Last Updated on October 18, 2021 by Chenée Lewis

 Pineapple Cheesecake Filling

 - Combine the flour, granulated sugar, butter, and pecans until well combined and crumbly.
-Remove ⅓ of the mixture and set into refrigerator to chill while you prepare the filling.
+Remove ⅓ of the mixture and set into refrigerator to chill while you prepare the filling.1½ cups all-purpose flour, ¾ cup granulated sugar, ¾ cup salted butter, ½ cup chopped pecans

 Prepare filling & bake

-- Beat the cream cheese until smooth, then add in the granulated sugar, eggs and vanilla.
+- Beat the cream cheese until smooth, then add in the granulated sugar, egg and vanilla.
 Stir in the drained pineapple.
-Spread over the baked crust.
+Spread over the shortbread crust.8 oz cream cheese, 2 tbsp granulated sugar, 1 large egg, 1 tsp pure vanilla extract, 8 oz crushed pineapple

 - Crumble reserved shortbread mixture over cheesecake layer.
 Cover the pan with aluminum foil.

-- Once those are a deep golden brown and you smell a nutty aroma, remove it from heat and pour the browned butter into a medium heat-proof bowl, scraping the brown bits in as well.
-Allow to cool slightly.
+- Once the milk solids are a deep golden brown and you smell a nutty aroma, remove from heat immediately and pour the browned butter into a medium heat-proof bowl, scraping the brown bits in as well.
+Allow to cool.

-- Whisk in confectioners’ sugar, milk, and coconut extract.
+- In a bowl, whisk together browned butter, powdered sugar, milk, and coconut extract.
 If needed, add more confectioners’ sugar to thicken or more milk to thin out.
-Drizzle over cooled pineapple bars, allow to set, then cut into squares.
+Drizzle over cooled pineapple bars, allow to set, then cut into squares.¾ cup powdered sugar, 1 tbsp whole milk, 1 tsp coconut extract

-Don’t lose this recipe!
+Don’t lose this pineapple bars recipe!
 Pin it for later: